TGiacinto/data-encryption/README.md

     private String name;

     private int age;

     //getter and setter ...
 }
 ```

 ### How to install

-Run in your terminal: mvn clean install and in your pom add:
+Run in your terminal: mvn clean install, then add in pom:

 ```
    <dependency>